 Clearance of C. difficile was associated with antibiotic-specific changes to the microbiota.
 Beginning with the clindamycin-treated mice, we analyzed their fecal 16S rRNA gene sequences to identify the community features related to C. difficile colonization and clearance.
 First, we compared the most abundant bacterial genera of the communities at the time of C. difficile challenge.
 The clindamycin-treated mice became dominated by relatives of Enterobacteriaceae with a concurrent reduction in the other abundant genera, except for populations of Lactobacillus (Figure 1D, S1).
-These community changes permitted C. difficile to colonize all of these mice, but all of the mice were are also able to clear the colonization.
+These community changes permitted C. difficile to colonize all of these mice, but all of the mice were also able to clear the colonization.
 We next investigated how the microbiota diversity related to C. difficile clearance.
-Clindamycin treatment decreased the alpha diversity (P < 0.05) and similarity to the pre-clindamycin community at the time of C. difficile challenge (P < 0.05) (Figure 2A).
+Clindamycin treatment decreased the α-diversity (P < 0.05) and similarity to the pre-clindamycin community at the time of C. difficile challenge (P < 0.05) (Figure 2A).
 But it was not necessary to restore the community similarity to its initial state to clear C. difficile.
 Therefore we investigated the temporal differences in the abundance of the operational taxonomic units (OTUs) between the initial untreated community and post-clindamycin treatment at the time of challenge and between the time of challenge and the end of the experiment.
 Clindamycin treatment resulted in large decreases in 21 OTUs and a bloom of relatives of Enterobacteriaceae (Figure 4A).
 With the elimination of C. difficile, we observed a drastic reduction of the relatives of Enterobacteriaceae and recovery of 10 populations related to Porphyromonadaceae, Bacteroides, Akkermansia, Lactobacillus, Bifidobacterium, Lachnospiraceae, and Clostridiales (Figure 4A).
 Thus, clindamycin reduced most of the natural community allowing C. difficile to colonize.
-The recovery of only a small portion of the community was associated with eliminating the C.difficile population.
+The recovery of only a portion of the community was associated with eliminating the C.difficile population.